avanov/typeit/README.rst

 Typeit
 ------

-`typeit` brings typed data into your project.
+**typeit** infers Python types from a sample JSON/YAML data, and provides you with the tools for serialising and parsing it.
+It works superb on Python 3.6 and above.

-Start using it by automatically generating types for your JSON payloads:
+Start using it by generating types for your JSON payloads:

 .. code-block:: bash